 - Make it memorable.

-Where to place which video?
+Where to place videos in your newsletter

 Covideo provides video email software that helps businesses and individuals communicate more effectively, build relationships faster and reinforce their brands with easy-to-make personalized videos.